patricklafrance/wmfnext-shell/README.md

 ## 📄 Basic usage

-In the following example, to keep it brief, we'll focus only on creating a single remote module and we will only showcase the basic functionalities of the shell.
-To know more about the other options, have a look at [guides](#📚-guides) and the [API](#🔧-api) section.
+In the following example, we'll focus solely on showcasing the happy path to create a federated application with this shell.
+To do so, we will only created a single remote module application.
+To learn about the other options, and how to [create a static module application]((#setup-a-static-module-application)), have a look at the [guides](#📚-guides) and the [API](#🔧-api) section.

-> To learn how to create a static module application, have a look at the section ["setup a static module application"](#setup-a-static-module-application) of the guides.

 ### Host application